Annie Chapman: Medical testimony

-The third day of the inquest saw testimony from police called to the crime scene and the subsequent post-mortem.
-This medical testimony indicated that Chapman may have been murdered as late as 5:30 a.m. in the yard of Hanbury Street.
-Previous testimony from several tenants of 29 Hanbury Street had revealed none had seen or heard anything suspicious at the time of Chapman's murder, with John Richardson testifying on the second day of the inquest that the passageway through the house to the back-yard was not locked, as it was frequented by residents at all hours of the day, and that the front door had been wide open at the time Chapman's body was discovered.
-Richardson also testified he had often seen strangers, both men and women, loitering in the passageway of the house.
+The third day of the inquest heard testimony from police officers who had attended the crime scene and those involved in the post-mortem.
+The evidence suggested Chapman may have been murdered as late as 5:30 am in the yard of Hanbury Street.
+Earlier testimony from several tenants of 29 Hanbury Street indicated that none had seen or heard anything suspicious at the time of the murder.
+On the second day, John Richardson testified that the passageway through the house to the back yard was never locked, as residents used it at all hours, and that the front door had been wide open when Chapman's body was discovered.
+He also stated he had frequently seen strangers – both men and women – loitering in the passageway.
 (Note: Albert Cadosch would testify as to what he had heard from 27 Hanbury Street at approximately 5:15 a.m. on the morning of Chapman's murder on the fourth day of the inquest.)

-On 13 September, Dr George Bagster Phillips described the body as he observed it at 6:30 a.m. in the back yard of the house at 29 Hanbury Street:
+On 13 September, Dr George Bagster Phillips described the body as he observed it at 6:30 am in the back yard of 29 Hanbury Street:

 The left arm was placed across the left breast.
 The legs were drawn up, the feet resting on the ground, and the knees turned outwards.
 The face was swollen and turned on the right side.
 The tongue protruded between the front teeth, but not beyond the lips.
 The tongue was evidently much swollen.
 The front teeth were perfect as far as the first molar, top and bottom and very fine teeth they were.
 The body was terribly mutilated ... the stiffness of the limbs was not marked but was evidently commencing.
 He noticed that the throat was dissevered deeply; that the incision through the skin were jagged and reached right round the neck ...
 On the wooden paling between the yard in question and the next, smears of blood, corresponding to where the head of the deceased lay, were to be seen.
 These were about 14 inches from the ground, and immediately above the part where the blood from the neck lay. ...